 When is Sacrifice Eid in Turkey 2023?

-What is Sacrifice Eid (Sacrifice Feast) ?
+The Significance of Sacrifice Eid (Sacrifice Feast)

 Most Recommended Turkey Tours

-Yes, these terms refer to the same day, however, due to cultural differences both are used in modern culture.
 On the morning of the first day of the Sacrifice Eid in Turkey, men of each family go to a mosque for special morning prayer in the early hours of the day with the first sunrise.
 When they get back home, the sacrifice ritual begins.